ethancaballero/Improved-Dynamic-Memory-Networks-DMN-plus/README.md

 ## Benchmarks
 * DMN+ implementation accuracy on test data is higher than that of 2015 DMN, but lower than accuracies reported in DMN+ paper.
 I'm pretty sure this insufficient generalization is due to an error in my implementation of dropout on the initial sentence encodings.
+* This benchmark tests the model when it has been trained in a weakly supervised setting (relevant supporting facts are **not** marked during training)

 | English bAbI task (10k) | Test error rate (%) |
 | --- | --- |